-Cost will be evaluated independently from the technical proposal.
+Cost proposals must be submitted for evaluation.
 Offerors may submit multiple cost proposals.
 All costs related to the provision of the required services must be included in each cost proposal offered.

 The offeror must submit a statement in the Proposal that attests the offeror's willingness and ability to perform the work described in this RFP for the price being offered.